Complete the following steps to order your strains.

 When ordering bacteria which appear on the ‘EPPO A1 and A2 Lists of pests recommended for regulation as quarantine pests’, European countries will require a Letter of Authority from their National Plant Protection Organisation to accompany their order.
 Your Letter of Authority can be scanned and emailed to the NCPPB, a hardcopy is not necessary.

-Any non-European country ordering bacteria which appears on the Australia Group List of Plant Pathogens for Export Control will require an export licence from the British Department for Business, Energy and Industrial Strategy.
-The NCPPB organise the application for the licence, which usually takes 20 working days to receive, at a cost of £400 to the customer.
+All overseas countries ordering bacteria which appear on the Australia Group List of Plant Pathogens for Export Control require an export licence from the British Department for Business, Energy and Industrial Strategy.
+The NCPPB organise the application for the licence, which usually takes 20 working days to receive.

 Orders shipped to the USA often require an import permit and barcoded package label from the U.S. Department of Agriculture.
 Please contact the USDA to arrange this.

 Copyright © 2024 Fera Science Limited (“Fera”).
 All rights reserved.